Corsica Cap Corse

 B, L, D included

 We drive (1 hr) to Sarténe, a town with an historic tradition of vendetta and feudal battles, now hopefully becalmed.
 Onwards we travel to a beachside walk and picnic before we explore Bonifacio, the setting for the Maupassant short story “Vendetta”, and the southernmost point of France with Italian Sardinia some 8 miles away.
 We take a boat trip along the limestone coast encountering ‘Napoleon’s hat’ and the King of Aragon’s stairway of 189 steps, hand dug by his troops in one night (possibly).
-Our final night sees Kudus rest their heads in a luxury hotel with dining facilities to match the beautiful gardens where staff pick the herbs for that evening’s feast.

 DAY 11